The Girl in the Green Sweater: About the Author

-After escaping from the sewers of Lvov, Chiger and her family moved to Israel.
+After escaping from the sewers of Lviv, Chiger and her family moved to Israel.
 There, she studied to become a dentist and married another Holocaust survivor, named Marian.

 Chiger and her husband emigrated to the United States.
 They now live in Long Island, New York, and Krystyna Chiger is retired.
 Chiger and Marian have two children and two grandchildren.

 Chiger's brother, Pawel, was killed in a car accident when he was 39 years old.
 He had two children and four grandchildren who now live in Israel.
-Chiger and Pawel's father passed away in 1975, and their mother in 2000, aged 91.
+Chiger and Pawel's father died in 1975, and their mother in 2000, aged 91.

-Chiger is now the only living eyewitness to what happened in the sewers of Lvov.
+Chiger is now the only living eyewitness to what happened in the sewers of Lviv.
 Her famous green sweater was on display at the United States Holocaust Memorial Museum and has been recreated by knitters around the world.